Table of Contents Show

 What can you expect to encounter?
 Birds such as parrots, orioles, brown magpies, howler monkeys, white-faced monkeys, and snakes may also be seen.

-There are several types of palms and bromeliads, bait, ceiba, cirri, laurel, and ferns in The Arenal Volcano National Park.
+The Arenal Volcano National Park has several types of palms and bromeliads, bait, ceiba, cirri, laurel, and ferns.

 Many tours are available for visitors at this Caribbean coast National Park, whether you are short on time or want to cram as many activities into one day as possible.

-Canals, rivers, beaches, and lagoons within the Tortuguero National Park, making it the most popular ecological destination in Costa Rica.
+Canals, rivers, beaches, and lagoons within the Tortuguero National Park make it the most popular ecological destination in Costa Rica.

 A boat or a small plane is necessary to reach the park and the small town of Tortuguero.
 People instantly think of Tortuguero when they think of the rainforest in this area.

 If you are in Costa Rica, you must visit Tortuguero National Park.
-Located in dense tropical rainforest, the canal system traverses a jungle, lagoons, and dense tropical forest.
+Located in dense tropical rainforests, the canal system traverses a jungle, lagoons, and dense tropical forest.

-There is no land between the canal and the Caribbean Coast in the east, and there are countless small ponds in the west.
+There is no land between the canal and the Caribbean Coast in the east and countless small ponds in the west.

 The two main attractions of Rincon de la Vieja are Las Pailas and Santa Maria, whose volcanic attractions stand out.
 Aside from Las Pailas, visitors can also explore La Cangreja Falls, the hidden waterfalls, the crater, and Cerro Von Seebach.

 Within a short journey, you will pass through a dry forest and a cloudy one.
 The sounds of boiling water, boiling mud, and steam resonate through the air.
-You can witness all of this volcanism during two hours and visit a dry forest, wet forest, humid forest, and cloudy forest.
+You can witness all of this volcanism in two hours and visit a dry, wet, humid, and cloudy forest.

-Hummingbird Trail, Pailas of Cold Water, Enchanted Forest Waterfalls, Hot Springs, and the sightseeing place can be found in Santa Maria.
+Hummingbird Trail, Pailas of Cold Water, Enchanted Forest Waterfalls, Hot Springs, and sightseeing places can be found in Santa Maria.

-This region is home to the last old-growth wet forests in Central America and thirteen major biophysical zones, including lowland and highland rain forests, jolillo palm forests, mangrove swamps, and coastal marine environments.
+This region is home to Central America’s last old-growth wet forests and thirteen major biophysical zones, including lowland and highland rain forests, bolillo palm forests, mangrove swamps, and coastal marine environments.